 Galakrond Tempo Warrior tips, combos and synergies

-Below are some tips for how to best play Galakrond Tempo Warrior in the Descent of Dragons meta:
+Below are some tips for how to best play Galakrond Tempo Warrior in the Ashes of Outland meta:

 - Always remember to attack with your Hero after Invoking.
 It’s easy to forget and just play a card to level up Galakrond, the Unbreakable, but you gain 3 attack that turn when you Invoke too, thanks to Galakrond's Might.